almereyda/awesome-starred/README.md

 - [CasparCG/server](https://github.com/CasparCG/server) - CasparCG Server is a Windows and Linux software used to play out professional graphics, audio and video to multiple outputs.
 It has been in 24/7 broadcast production since 2006.
 Ready-to-use downloads are available under the Releases tab https://casparcg.com.
 - [fontmatrix/fontmatrix](https://github.com/fontmatrix/fontmatrix) - Free font collections manager for Linux, Mac and Windows
 - [tikzit/tikzit](https://github.com/tikzit/tikzit) - pgf/TikZ diagram editor
-- [DrKLO/Telegram](https://github.com/DrKLO/Telegram) - Telegram for Android source
 - [exaile/moodbar](https://github.com/exaile/moodbar) - Audio timeline visualization
 - [Sysinternals/ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
 Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
-- [typesense/typesense](https://github.com/typesense/typesense) - Fast, typo tolerant, fuzzy search engine for building delightful search experiences ⚡ 🔍
+- [typesense/typesense](https://github.com/typesense/typesense) - Fast, typo tolerant, fuzzy search engine for building delightful search experiences ⚡ 🔍 ✨ An Open Source alternative to Algolia and an Easier-to-Use alternative to ElasticSearch.
 - [Ardour/ardour](https://github.com/Ardour/ardour) - Mirror of Ardour Source Code
 - [vraid/earthgen-old](https://github.com/vraid/earthgen-old) -
 - [herbstluftwm/herbstluftwm](https://github.com/herbstluftwm/herbstluftwm) - A manual tiling window manager for X11